guertz/pricetag/README.md

 ## Some Facts
 Pricetag is an University project.
 Actually, We chose to make this because we didn't like the proposed one by the Professor so we came up with this challenging idea.
 Basically, the program works like [CamelCamelCamel](https://camelcamelcamel.com/) but the core part here is that all the prices are tracked by clients.
 That means when you search a product, firstly, pricetag will check if any of the connected client has already a more updated price timeline, if so all the data is sent to requester.
 Secondly it will make a request to lookup the product in Amazon.
-The project is made with Java for client side and Nodejs to trace all clients and to make a peer-to-peer communication through sockets.
+The project is made with Java for client side and Nodejs as a server side, to trace all clients and to make a peer-to-peer communication through sockets.
 Everything is possibile thanks to

 <p align="center">
 <a href="https://docs.aws.amazon.com/AWSECommerceService/latest/DG/CHAP_ApiReference.html">